Grand Jury Indictment – What Are My Options?

 (1) Dismissing a Federal Grand Jury Indictment Case

 Dismissal.
 Most clients ask their lawyers to “get rid of the indictment.”
 This means that they want their lawyers to dismiss the case.
 This practice of asking the court to dismiss the case is a routine approach for any defendant in a civil, federal court case with decent success chances, in which, for example, the plaintiff failed to state a claim or failed to assert proper jurisdiction.
-However, dismissing a federal grand jury indictment is an anomaly.
+However, dismissing an indictment by a federal grand jury is an anomaly.

-Procedurally, the defendant must file a motion with the court pursuant to Federal Rules of Criminal Procedure Rules 12, 47 to raise a defect in the prosecution or indictment including improper venue (case is pending in the wrong division or district), unnecessary and unconstitutional delay, a violation of the right to a speedy trial, vindictive prosecution, errors in the grand jury proceeding, combining two or more offenses in the same count, charging the same offense in more than one count, lack of specificity, improper joinder of defendants, failure to state an offense, or reasons of suppression of evidence.
+Procedurally, the defendant must file a motion with the court pursuant to Federal Rules of Criminal Procedure Rules 12, 47 to raise a defect in the prosecution or grand jury indictment including improper venue (case is pending in the wrong division or district), unnecessary and unconstitutional delay, a violation of the right to a speedy trial, vindictive prosecution, errors in the grand jury proceeding, combining two or more offenses in the same count, charging the same offense in more than one count, lack of specificity, improper joinder of defendants, failure to state an offense, or reasons of suppression of evidence.
 Basically, the defendant must show that they should not have been charged–– either for those offenses or based on a violation of constitutional rights.
 The request for a dismissal and other pretrial motions must be made timely and in accordance with the court’s case schedule.

 Nonetheless, every defendant is entitled to a careful review of all options by their trusted attorney.
 Doing so helps to hone the strategy and demonstrate to the prosecutor that the best defense team is ready to stand up and fight the charges in every way.
 Furthermore, there are instances in which a request for dismissal is most promising, such as in instances of prosecutorial misconduct and the statute of limitations.
 Both of these scenarios are extremely convoluted and thus often good opportunities for a defense counsel to argue valid legal objections.
 When you call 888-680-1745, you will learn how our team has obtained dismissals in past cases.